Icelandair: Loftleiðir

-Another company, Loftleiðir, called Icelandic Airlines internationally, had been formed in 1944 by three young pilots returning from their flight training in Canada.
-Their company, whose name roughly means "Skyways", concentrated on Icelandic domestic air services for the first few years.
-The first aircraft used were two Stinson Reliants, and then a Grumman G-21 Goose amphibious aircraft.
+Another company, Loftleiðir, called Icelandic Airlines internationally, was formed in 1944 by three young pilots returning from their flight training in Canada.
+The company, whose name roughly means "Skyways", initially concentrated on Icelandic domestic routes using two Stinson Reliants and then a Grumman G-21 Goose amphibious aircraft.

-At first, Loftleiðir, like Flugfélag Íslands, concentrated on domestic air services.
-Loftleiðir began scheduled international operations in 1947.

-By 1952, the Icelandic authorities were very worried that fierce competition between both Icelandic airlines would ruin both companies, and attempted to force a merger between them.
-This did not happen at the time, but instead the authorities split up the domestic routes between the two airlines.
-As a result, Loftleiðir ceased domestic flights in Iceland entirely, concentrating instead on international flights.
-Loftleiðir's pioneering low-fare services across the North Atlantic then commenced in 1953.
-In a way, Loftleiðir can even be considered a sort of precursor of the low-cost carriers that started popping up all over the globe in the 1970s, in particular the long-haul budget carrier like Norwegian Air Shuttle.
-This made it a popular airline for travel between Europe and North America.
+Loftleiðir began scheduled international operations in 1947 from a small shed on the east apron of Reykjavík Airport.
+Loftleiðir soon began challenging Flugfélag's dominance within Iceland; by 1952, the Icelandic authorities became concerned that the fierce domestic rivalry would cripple both companies, and attempted to force them to merge.
+Unable to consummate a merger, the authorities instead divided domestic routes between the two airlines, prompting Loftleiðir to exit the domestic market and concentrate instead on international flights.
+Its pioneering low-fare service across the North Atlantic commenced in 1953.
+Loftleiðir is considered a precursor to the low-cost carriers, that emerged worldwide in the 1970s, as it was not part of or subject to IATA fares or rules.
+Loftleiðir, anticipating increased demand, began construction of a large passenger terminal at Reykjavík Airport.

 The late 1960s were an exciting time for Loftleiðir.
+In 1964, the airline acquired Canadair CL-44 aircraft, which were the largest transatlantic aircraft operating at the time.
+As a result of the large size of the new aircraft, Loftleiðir moved its entire operation to Keflavík Airport in the same year, abandoning Reykjavík Airport completely.
+The planned passenger terminal at Reykjavik Airport later became a hotel and headquarters for Loftleiðir.
+It continued to house the headquarters of Icelandair until 2024.
+The Loftleiðir hotel was operated under the Icelandair brand until 2022.

-In 1969 the company acquired International Air Bahama, a small airline operating Douglas DC-8 jet aircraft out of the Bahamas with transatlantic nonstop service between Nassau and Luxembourg, and a year later Loftleiðir became one of the founders of Cargolux, a cargo airline.
-Also in 1970, Loftleiðir entered the jet age with its first two Douglas DC-8 aircraft.
+In 1969, the company acquired International Air Bahama, a small Bahamian airline that operated transatlantic nonstop service between Nassau and Luxembourg using Douglas DC-8 jetliners, and a year later, Loftleiðir became one of the founders of Cargolux, a cargo airline.
+Also in 1970, Loftleiðir entered the jet age with its first two DC-8 aircraft.

-During those years, Loftleiðir was often referred to, even by the company's staff, as "the Hippie Airline" or even "the Hippie Express".
-Loftleiðir was not famous for speed or punctuality, but flying with the company became a sort of rite of passage for young "hippies" from America travelling to Europe, one of whom was future president of the United States Bill Clinton.
+During those years, many people including the company's own staff called Loftleiðir "the Hippie Airline" or "the Hippie Express".
+The airline was not known for speed or punctuality, but flying with the company became a sort of rite of passage for young "hippies" from America travelling to Europe, one of whom was future U.S. president Bill Clinton.